Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Abstract

 \section{Abstract}

-Mobile network is evolving from a communication-only network towards the one with joint communication and radar/radio sensing (JCAS) capabilities, that we call perceptive mobile network (PMN).
-Radio sensing here refers to information retrieval from received mobile signals for objects of interest in the environment surrounding the radio transceivers, and may go beyond the functions of localization, tracking, and object recognition of traditional radar.
-In PMNs, JCAS integrates sensing into communications, sharing a majority of system modules and the same transmitted signals.
-In this paper, we provide a tutorial and comprehensive survey for systems and technologies that enable JCAS in PMN, with a focus on works in the last ten years.
-Starting with reviewing the work on coexisting communication and radar systems, we highlight their limits on addressing the interference problem, and then introduce the JCAS technology.
-We then set up JCAS in the mobile network context, and envisage its potential applications.
-We continue to provide a brief review for three types of JCAS systems, with particular attention to their differences on the design philosophy.
-We then introduce a framework of PMN, including the system platform and infrastructure, three types of sensing operations, and signals usable for sensing, and discuss required system modifications to enable sensing on current communication-only infrastructure.
-Within the context of PMN, we review stimulating research problems and potential solutions, organized under nine topics: performance bounds, waveform optimization, antenna array design, clutter suppression, sensing parameter estimation, resolution of sensing ambiguity, pattern analysis, networked sensing under cellular topology, and sensing-assisted communications.
-This paper provides a comprehensive picture for the motivation, methodologies, challenges, and research opportunities of realizing PMN.
-The PMN is expected to provide a ubiquitous radio sensing platform and enable a vast number of novel smart applications, whist providing non-compromised communications.
+Mobile network is evolving from a communication-only network towards one with joint communication and radar/radio sensing (JCAS) capabilities, that we call perceptive mobile network (PMN).
+Radio sensing here refers to information retrieval from received mobile signals for objects of interest in the environment surrounding the radio transceivers, and it may go beyond the functions of localization, tracking, and object recognition of traditional radar.
+In PMNs, JCAS integrates sensing into communications, sharing a majority of system modules and the same transmitted signals. \bb{The PMN is expected to provide a ubiquitous radio sensing platform and enable a vast number of novel smart applications, whilst providing non-compromised communications.
+In this paper, we present a broad picture of the motivation, methodologies, challenges, and research opportunities of realizing PMN, by providing a comprehensive survey for systems and technologies developed mainly in the last ten years.} Beginning by reviewing the work on coexisting communication and radar systems, we highlight their limits on addressing the interference problem, and then introduce the JCAS technology.
+We then set up JCAS in the mobile network context and envisage its potential applications.
+We continue to provide a brief review of three types of JCAS systems, with particular attention to their differences in design philosophy.
+We then introduce a framework of PMN, including the system platform and infrastructure, three types of sensing operations, and signals usable for sensing.
+Subsequently, we discuss required system modifications to enable sensing on current communication-only infrastructure.
+Within the context of PMN, we review stimulating research problems and potential solutions, organized under nine topics: performance bounds, waveform optimization, antenna array design, clutter suppression, sensing parameter estimation, resolution of sensing ambiguity, pattern analysis, networked sensing under cellular topology, and sensing-assisted communications. \bb{We conclude the paper by listing key open research problems for the aforementioned topics and sharing some lessons that we have learned.}